 Knowing how to quickly and easily work with pages in the Apple Pages application is essential when creating lengthy documents.
-You may want to add a page in a specific spot, delete one you no longer want, or rearrange them in a different order.
+You may want to add a page in a specific spot, delete the one you no longer want, or rearrange them in a different order.

 This tutorial shows you how to add, rearrange, duplicate, and delete pages in Pages on Mac.